|Learn how to build mentoring relationships with youth.|

 Another component of active listening and effective responding is non-verbal; the posture you have during a conversation clues the speaker in to how interested you are in the conversation.
 Remember to:

 - Look the person in the eye - Good eye contact shows you that are paying attention and take the conversation seriously.
-Watching the speaker also lets you read the speaker's body language, which may say a lot about how she feels.
+Watching the speaker also lets you read the speaker's body language, which may say a lot about how they feel.
 However, in some cultures, steady eye contact is not considered polite.
 Be sensitive to these cultural differences.

 - Use natural posture - Sit up in your chair with your legs crossed or together or stand up with your feet about a shoulder's width apart in a relaxed stance.
 If you slouch, rest your head on your hands, shift positions a lot, or cross your arms on your chest, you signal boredom, fatigue or restlessness.